rackerlabs/docs-developer-blog/_posts/2018-12-05-rolling-upgrade-of-couchbase-server-using-graceful-failover-option.md

 nodes.

 The following image uses the `WGET` utility to download the required RPM Package Manager (RPM) file from the server.
-At the time of publication, version 5.5.0 has not been officially released, so the example uses the beta version.

 ![]({% asset_path 2018-12-05-rolling-upgrade-of-couchbase-server-using-graceful-failover-option/Picture1-1.png %})